Go back

 Federica: They need to melt…

 Federica: I like Spargel [asparagus] a lot too.
-My mother was able to grow them.
+My mother used to be able to grow them.
 She planted them in a strip of land, and when I was a child, I picked them with a small iron tool.
 We always ate them with hard-boiled eggs.

-I eat asparagus all year round, to tell the truth.
-Good things are good because they are only in one period of the year, right?
+I don’t eat asparagus all year round, even if they’re available in the supermarket.
+Good things are good because they are only available in a certain time of the year, right?

 They are seasonal.
 That means you must wait.